 4. Black Box

 Old term.
 (2013) Refers to software or software systems that are not only complex but also either misunderstood or hard to comprehend.
-Hear this at IT company meet and greet.
+Heard this at IT company meet and greet.
 They were referring to Google’s algorithm.
 Comes from an aircraft’s black box which conversely makes it easier to understand why it crashed.
 More.

 5. Local pack

 First local results in Google for businesses in the area that have bothered to add their company to Google local.
 Clients love Google local also called Google my Business.
-Name changes a lot.
+The name changes a lot.
 Clients like it and so do crummy SEO companies.
 Can be spammed for more locations.
 High impression rate and really poor CTR.